CalHR Strategic Plan 2014-2018 | CalHR jobs | Personnel functions performed by CalHR

-The California Department of Human Resources was created on July 1, 2012 by Governor Brown's reorganization plan.
-CalHR consolidated the State of California's two personnel departments, bringing together the Department of Personnel Administration with certain programs of the State Personnel Board.
-As of July 1, 2013, CalHR became part of the Government Operations Agency.
+The California Department of Human Resources (CalHR) was created on July 1, 2012, by Governor Brown's Reorganization Plan Number 1 of 2011.
+The reorganization plan consolidated the State of California's two personnel departments, combining the Department of Personnel Administration with certain programs of the State Personnel Board.

-CalHR has responsibility for all issues related to salaries and benefits, job classifications, civil rights, training, exams, recruiting, and retaining.
-For most employees, many of these matters are determined through the collective bargaining process.
+CalHR is responsible for all issues related to employee salaries and benefits, job classifications, civil rights, training, exams, recruitment and retention.
+For most employees, many of these matters are determined through the collective bargaining process managed by CalHR.

-Savings Plus - administering the State employees' 401(k) and 457 programs and the Part-Time, Seasonal and Temporary and Alternate Retirement programs
+Savings Plus – Administers the state employees' 401(k) and 457 programs and the part-time, seasonal and temporary and Alternate Retirement programs.

 - July 1, 2013: CalHR becomes part of the Government Operations Agency.